appium/appium/docs/en/writing-running-appium/ios/ios-xctest-mobile-gestures.md

 Unfortunately Apple's XCTest framework does not natively support W3C standards for TouchAction interface implementation.
-Although, it provides rich set of gestures, inluding these, that are unique for iOS platform.
+Although, it provides rich set of gestures, including these, that are unique for iOS platform.
 It is possible to directly invoke these gestures in Appium starting from version 1.6.4-beta.

 It is important to rememeber that XCTest and WDA are being constantly changed.